BEHAVIOURAL ANALYSIS WEEK 2020 ONLINE

 Dr. Ilan Diamant, Tel Aviv University, Israel

-The ability to respond to a potential suicide bomber in a timely manner demands on the approach of senior management to security.
+The ability to respond to a potential suicide bomber in a timely manner depends on the approach of senior management to security.
 Adopt a tick-box approach and demand that staff continuously report concerns upward through a never-ending chain and one might be able to prevent petty crime and people with mental health issues.
 Being able to respond to a suicide bomber demands that all engaged in security are able, when the need arises, to take unilateral action.
-That action requires management buy-in in terms of drafting the requisite operational protocols and countermeasures and supporting staff when they make the decision to act.
+That action requires management buy-in: drafting the requisite operational protocols and countermeasures and supporting staff when they make the decision to act.

 Ivor Terret, Founder & General Manager, Enablement Advisors, Israel

 23:00-00:00 Session Theme: Late Night Chat, After Work Cuppa or Early Start